deathmage934/atlaslc/README.md

 * Save the `atlaslc.sourceme` file.
 * In the **data directory**, create a text file called `snlist.txt` that will house your SN list.
 Create a table with the required column names "tnsname," "ra," and "dec."
 Another option is to download the example file that is already set up with data and move it to the data directory.
 * In the **source directory**, open `precursor.cfg`.
 This is the configuration file.
-* Optional: You can change the `outsubdir` name in this file if you want to create different sub-directories for different SNe.
 * After `username`, add your ATLAS machine username.
-* Change any other values you wish (for example, the filter to be used).
+* You can change the `outsubdir` name in this file if you want to create different sub-directories for different SNe.
+Then change any other values you wish (for example, the filter to be used, the type (dynamic or static) of cleanup to be done, etc.).
+You can also set any `apply` value or `makecuts` value to `False` to skip a procedure.
+* To further customize the cleanlc procedure in `precursor.cfg`, you can set the `flags` value to a hexadecimal number if you want to customize which data points to use when averaging the data.
+If you want to skip over values flagged with big uncertainties, add `0x1` to `flags`.
+Similarly, add `0x2` to skip values flagged with big chi2/N values through the dynamic procedure, and add `0x4` to skip values flagged with big chi2/N values through the static procedure.

 ### Usage:
 This code allows you to download SN light curves.
 There are many options to configure.
 You can view the list of arguments in the `SNloop.py` file in the source directory.
 To summarize: